jfdev001/tsunami-propagation/README.md

 discretization implementation in PETSc---i.e., an implicit time scheme with a central finite difference spatial discretization.

-The governing equation of interest is given by (TODO: problem rendering asterisk)
+The governing equation of interest is given by

 $$
 g h \Delta \eta - \eta_{tt}= 0,